ori2111/ori2111/README.md

 ## Set Ups

 You should start by [creating a Slack app](https://api.slack.com/slack-apps) and configuring it to use the Events API.
-This sample app uses the
-[Slack Event Adapter](https://github.com/slacks
+This sample app uhses the [Slack Event Adapter](https://github.com/slacks

 ### Event Subscriptionxd